-The District's total obligation for unused vacation decreased by \$2,342 and compensatory time increased by \$23 in 2011.
-The balance for compensated absences was \$10,828 as of 12/31/11.
-None of the balance of compensated absences is necessarily due within one year and has historically remained fairly stable and is therefore shown as Non-Current Liabilities.
+The District's total obligation for accrued vacation and comp time is \$11,252 at December 31, 2012 and was \$10,828 at December 31, 2011.
+None of the balance of compensated absences is necessarily due within one year and has historically remained fairly stable and is therefore mainly shown as Non-Current Liabilities.